 Campaign Monitor Pricing

-Campaign Monitor’s range of templates is relatively limited by comparison to its competitors: there are 10 to choose from; Getresponse, Aweber and Mailchimp offer hundreds.
-However, the templates that are offered are very professional in appearance, and they are responsive (meaning they’l l adjust themselves to display nicely regardless of whether you are looking at e-newsletters on a desktop or mobile device).
+They are very professional in appearance, and they are responsive (meaning they’l l adjust themselves to display nicely regardless of whether you are looking at e-newsletters on a desktop or mobile device).
 They’re also robust – so far I’ve yet to experience any niggles with how they display in any email clients.
 Campaign Monitor’s templates also allow you to incorporate a selection of web fonts – this is a very nice touch, and means your e-newsletters can look a bit slicker than some sent by competing systems (it would be nice however, if Campaign Monitor gave you a wider range of web fonts to choose from).
-The drag and drop editor is easy to use, and populating your email with images and content is very straightforward.
+The drag and drop editor is easy to use, and populating your email with images and content is very straightforward; as the below marketing video shows it's very easy to get some extraordinarily slick results with Campaign Monitor.

 Finally, as with similar tools, you can always import your own HTML template – this is a straightforward enough process, and you can make use of Campaign Monitor’s various tags to ensure that you can subsequently use its in-built template editor to edit or personalise content in future.